 Why can't I edit the capitalization of my shoe model?

 Models will retain the capitalization that was used by the first athlete who entered the model into Strava.
-At this time, there is no way to adjust the model names as they currently appear on Strava.
+There is no way to adjust the model names as they currently appear on Strava.

 Can I manually add mileage to my gear?

-- For activities that are not on Strava, it is not currently possible to add that mileage to your bike or running shoes.
+- For activities not on Strava, adding that mileage to your bike or running shoes is not currently possible.
 The only way to accomplish this will be to create a manual activity assigned to that gear item to account for its pre-Strava mileage.